 Northern Ireland Public Transport

-NI Railways operates a rail network across the province serving the following routes:
+NI Railways – the Northern Ireland rail network serves the following routes:

 Bangor line – Bangor – Belfast